ffloyd/dynamic_defaults/README.md

-# BetterStruct
+# DynamicDefaults

 Simplifies the dynamic defaults pattern in Elixir.
-Instead of manually writing factory functions that split defaults application across multiple places, define all defaults in `defstruct` and let `BetterStruct` handle the runtime re-evaluation.
+Instead of manually writing factory functions that split defaults application across multiple places, define all defaults in `defstruct` and let `DynamicDefaults` handle the runtime re-evaluation.

 ## Should you use this?

-Consider using `BetterStruct` if you fit the following criteria:
+Consider using `DynamicDefaults` if you fit the following criteria:

 - **Working on existing big codebase** where you need to add dynamic defaults and want to minimize refactoring effort.
 - **Want less boilerplate and better readability** for dynamic defaults pattern.